 The Kentuckiana Cat Club was founded in 1958 as a chartered club of the American Cat Fanciers Association.
 Based in Louisville,KY, it serves cat owners in Kentucky and Southern Indiana.
 For information on membership or meeting dates contact email@example.com

-Always recommend and usually require the neutering or spaying of all pet quality kittens
+- Require the neutering or spaying of all pet quality kittens.

 A kitten bought from a reputable breeder will almost always cost less than a kitten of equal quality bought at a pet shop.

-For a list of breeders belonging to the Kentuckiana Cat Club click on the Catteries button on the left.
+For a list of breeders belonging to the Kentuckiana Cat Club click here.

 The Kentuckiana Cat Club believes that the very important issue of the welfare of all cats is better served by programs to educate the public and to neuter and spay pet cats rather than by legislation designed to restrict ownership.